-- The students answer the questions individually in learning activity 1.4 in their student book - The students ask the problems that may be raised from the provided activity if any in order to get clarification - Some students present the findings from the learning activity while others are following carefully - Summarize the content with the teacher and coming up with conclusion. - Attend the library for reading related book of eye condition - Attempt to answer the self-assessment questions 1.4
+- The students answer the questions individually in learning activity 1.5 in their student book - The students ask the problems that may be raised from the provided activity if any in order to get clarification - Some students present the findings from the learning activity while others are following carefully - Summarize the content with the teacher and coming up with conclusion. - Attend the library for reading related book of eye condition - Attempt to answer the self-assessment questions 1.5

-♦ Answer to activity 1.4
+Answers to learning activity 1.5

-- 1. Differentiate the normal and abnormal eye on the above observed diagram

-- Right eye is big than left eye,
+- 1. Differentiate the normal and abnormal eye on the above observed diagram - Right eyes for both images have abnormalities. - The left eyes are normal. - 2.
+Which diseases do you think could affect the abnormal eyes?

-- Right eye has black color pupil, and

-- · Left eye blue color

-- 2. Which diseases do you think could affect the abnormal eyes?